paulgirmes/P13/README.md

 * either run manage.py runserver for debug or deploy elewere as needed

 * a Child_Care_Facility object must be created by a super-user via the advanced admin interface with a name matching settings.STRUCTURE for the app to work properly.
 The super user then must create a first set of credentials for a manager via the mini admin interface.
+* if you run the tests suite please specify settings.test_settings

 ## Built with